 The Dreaded Drama Triangle (DDT™) is a framework developed by David Emerald, co-founder of the Center for The Empowerment Dynamic.
 It is a more in-depth framework than its origin, Dr Stephen Karpman’s Drama Triangle (image below).

-The training I deliver touches lightly on Dr Karen Horney’s classifications of childhood responses to fear, giving participants a moment to reflect and accept how amazing and resilient we were as children.
+My training touches lightly on Dr Karen Horney’s classifications of childhood responses to fear, allowing participants to reflect and accept how amazing and resilient we were as children.

 Karen Horney’s research provides valuable insights into how children adapt to perceived dangers, shaping their interactions and strategies for self-protection.